 Charles M. Baugh Biomedical Library

 The Charles M. Baugh Biomedical Library supports medicine, nursing and allied health and holds standard reference works.
 It contains standard reference works in print, along with discipline-specific journals and books.
 An extensive collection of electronic resources – including books, journals and databases – are available through the Biomedical Library’s website.
 Materials can be found in the University libraries’ online catalog, SOUTHcat (click on Catalog Search), or the University libraries’ e-resource locator (click on the Journals tab tab in the front page search box).
 The Biomedical Library provides access to online databases in the health sciences and to resources not in the Biomedical Library collection via interlibrary loan.
 Other services include reference assistance, document delivery service, literature searches, and individual and group instruction on the use of the library’s resources and research processes.
 Computer access and individual and group study rooms are also available.

 Central Services and Administration Building (CSAB)

 The office of the Vice President for Medical Affairs and Dean of the College of Medicine is located on the first floor of the CSAB.
-The Office of Medical School Admissions, Risk Management and Continuing Medical Education – as well as other administrative offices of the College of Medicine – are also located there.
+The Office of Medical School Admissions, Risk Management and Continuing Medical Education – as well as other administrative offices of the College of Medicine – are also located in this building.

 Children’s & Women’s Hospital